AminaB/tutoFlutter/note.md

 # Notes

 ## State management
-    - state is the date which affect the UI and which might change over time
+    - state is the data which affect the UI and which might change over time